PortfoliosLab logoPortfoliosLab logo

 With a correlation of 0.97, GTO and IUSB move almost identically.
 Holding both adds very little diversification - you're essentially doubling your position in the same market segment.
 Choosing one is usually more capital-efficient.

-On 10-year performance, GTO leads with 2.93% vs 1.94% for IUSB.
+On 10-year performance, GTO leads with 2.91% vs 1.94% for IUSB.
 On fees, IUSB is cheaper at 0.06% per year.
-Their volatility is very similar.
+On volatility, GTO has been the lower-risk option at 1.01%.
 The better choice depends on whether you care most about return, fees, risk, or income.

 IUSB is cheaper with a 0.06% expense ratio, compared with 0.35% for GTO.